DimaOleksandrov/OnlineStoreTechSpace/README.md

 ## About Project

-The online store is written in PCP using the Laravel framework.
+The online store is written in PHP using the Laravel framework.
 Functionality that is present:
 - Add / Remove products from the shopping carts;
 - Saving the state of the basket forever (using cookies);